cisco/systemf/README.md

 ```

 But that isn't the reason systemf() was created (but it is a great advantage).
-There is a big security advantage.  user_input is sent as a single argument and
+There is a big security advantage.
+With `systemf()`,
+user_input is sent as a single argument and since `systemf()` has its own limit
-there is no /bin/sh involved.
-So if they did something like,
+parsing capabilities, `/bin/sh` is not involved at all.
+So if they did something
-`user_input = "goodbye ; rm -rf /"`, the first example would try to execute the
+like, `user_input = "goodbye ; rm -rf /"`, the first example would try to execute
-'rm -rf /' while the second would just send the whole string as a single argument
+the `rm -rf /` while the second would just send the whole string as a single
-to /bin/mymagicfunc.
+argument to /bin/mymagicfunc.

 This doesn't solve everything.
-If /bin/mymagicfunc had an injection issue, it might still cause the code to be run, but you can't prevent everything.
+If `/bin/mymagicfunc` had an injection issue, it might still cause the code to be run, but you can't prevent everything.

 ## Quict Tour of Through Examples